-The Summer 2020 term is moving online!
+The Fall 2020 term will be fully virtual.
 Virtual seminars will feature the same dedicated instructors, unique learning opportunities, and intellectual community central to the Newberry’s Adult Education Seminars Program.
 Unlike face-to-face seminars, virtual seminars will meet online in a virtual classroom via Zoom video conference and share resources and communicate via email.

 Please see below for answers to frequently asked questions, including a Zoom tutorial.

 What do I need to participate in a virtual seminar?

 In order to participate, you’ll need access to an email account* you check regularly, a phone, tablet, or computer, and an internet connection.
 While a webcam (a built in feature of many devices) will allow you to participate via video, you can also participate through audio only.

 You will also need basic computer skills, including the ability to download and install a program, navigate a web browser, access email, and open links and attachments.

 What is Zoom?

 Zoom is a meeting and video conferencing system similar to Skype or FaceTime.
 Zoom allows you to participate in a video conference and/or dial in to participate through audio-only via phone.
 Zoom meetings are free and hosted through the Newberry Library.
 While you can participate in Zoom meetings through your web browser, we recommend downloading and installing Zoom for the best experience.